Call Northside 777 (1948) | MissLiberty.com

 The state doesn’t see it that way, however, so the reporter is forced to lock horns with the justice system.
 In the course of his heroic effort, he demonstrates creative drive and independence in pursuit of justice, while the institutions intended to be instruments of justice try to stop him.

 James Stewart (as the reporter) is in top form and is backed by some impressive minor performances.
-The entire film is shot on location, which adds much to the generally well-sketched atmosphere of Chicago during the 1930s and ’40s.
-The direction is at times inspired, particularly with regard to its use of cinematography, and makes the most of its early docu-drama style.
+Call Northside 777 was shot on location, which adds much to the generally well-sketched atmosphere of Chicago during the 1930s and ’40s.
+The direction is at times inspired, particularly with regard to its use of cinematography, and makes the most of its early docudrama style.
 This is a heartwarming story of a mother’s loyalty, of a reporter’s heroism, and above all of the importance of a free press.

-How to See Call Northside 777
+How to See It

 Netflix